onzfonz/comp227/src/content/0/en/part0b.md

 Before we start programming, we will go through some principles of web development by examining an example application at <https://studies.cs.helsinki.fi/exampleapp>.

-The application exists only to demonstrate some basic concepts of the course, and is, by no means, an example of <i>how</i> a modern web application should be made.
+The application exists only to demonstrate some basic concepts of the course, and is, by no means, an example of *how* a modern web application should be made.
-On the contrary, it demonstrates some old techniques of web development, which could even be considered <i>bad practices</i> nowadays.
+On the contrary, it demonstrates some old techniques of web development, which could even be considered *bad practices* nowadays.

 Code will conform to contemporary best practices from [part 1](/en/part1) onwards.